The VICE Guide to Being Trans

 E - Everything Is So Fucking Hard, Even Buying Milk and Snickers Bars and Chewing Gum

 There’s one thing worse than being a transsexual, and that’s being an old transsexual.
 Avoid it.
-Many trans people transition in their 40s, 50s, and even 60s and beyond after a lifetime of trying to conform.
+Many trans people transition in their forties, fifties, and even sixties and beyond after a lifetime of trying to conform.
 These people are legends and deserve Really Sticking with it When You Really Don’t Want to Awards.
 Which should definitely be a thing.

 F - Faking It

 As we tend to have a few tricks up our sleeves when it comes to making our bodies appear how we feel inside (i.e., jelly boobs), trans ladies are seen as deceptive.
 Which is kind of harsh, considering the lies that are told about us.
 It seems the majority of the general population thinks of trans people as being monsters.
 No smiling at kids on buses for you, trans lady.
 The idea that all trans people are perverts gets us banned from top jobs like rape counselling or working with children, but really it’s US who should be afraid of YOU, non-trans people!
 Seriously, stop harassing us by lifting our skirts up in public, pulling our tops down, grabbing our crotches and trying to find out what bits we’ve got.

 And if you feel uncomfortable around us, the stats show that we’re way, way more likely to be killed by you than you are by us.
 So let’s not get it twisted.

 Honourable mentions: Fannies; foofs; fuck-holes; family; fear of aging.